epage/epage.github.io/blog/dev/pr-style.md

 Coercing through authority can lead to resentment or disengagement (e.g. relying on management pressure to push your PRs through).
-If the reviewer values your authority in any form, they could be concerned for how a perceived slight might get amplified they may be more cautious in what they say, causing longer feedback loops.
+If the reviewer values your authority in any form, they could be concerned for how a perceived slight might get amplified.
+They may be more cautious in what they say, causing longer feedback loops.
 A contributor can borrow authority by looking towards prior art but that can lead to cargo culting.
 Prior art should be backed by analysis, making it part of your logos.